 - You should bring the MyNotes workbook with you to class.
-You will be guided through the notes and course material will be explained. - Additional content material and notes can be found in the unit tabs within blackboard and within the multimedia tab within MLP.
+You will be guided through the notes and course material will be explained. - Additional content material and notes can be found in the unit tabs within Blackboard and within the multimedia tab within MLP.
 The course is separated into 3 units of material which will correspond to the 3 chapter tests.
 Within each unit there are two blocks with specific details and assignment requirements.
-Preparation will take place within class, blackboard, and MLP.
+Preparation will take place within class, Blackboard, and MLP.
 All graded assignments are found within the MLP system. - Lab participation is required and you are only allowed to work on MATH 1302 material while in the lab.
 Any violation of this rule will result in a student being asked to leave the lab and an absence will be recorded for that day.
 The lab time will give you an opportunity to obtain one on one tutoring and guidance for your homework and quizzes. - Mobile phones and laptops are not allowed in the lab.
-Students must work on the designated computers with the Math Computer Lab. - Students may continue to work through their homework and quiz assignments outside of the lab time since the MyLabsPlus program is accessible from any source with an internet connection. - Students must login and have their MyMav ID upon entering and exiting the lab. - No food or drinks are allowed in the lab. - It is strongly recommended that you bring your MyNotes workbook with you to the lab.
+Students must work on the designated computers with the Math Computer Lab. - Students may continue to work through their homework and quiz assignments outside of the lab time since the MyLabsPlus program is accessible from any source with an internet connection.
+Beyond the time required to attend each class meeting, students enrolled in this course should expect to spend at least an additional 9 hours per week of their own time in course-related activities, including reading required materials, completing assignments, preparing for exams, etc. - Students must login and have their MyMav ID upon entering and exiting the lab. - No food or drinks are allowed in the lab. - It is strongly recommended that you bring your MyNotes workbook with you to the lab.